R0mainSR/BackwardsSMBU/README.md

 *"Can you beat this hack WITHOUT pressing LEFT ?"
 No because you must go left.*
 ![4Head](https://i.goopics.net/Zxygv.png)

+## Info

+The progress of this hack is currently paused.
+I'll return on it once I'll have more spare time.

 ## Introduction

 *Backwards Super Mario Bros.
 U* is a "full" modification of *New Super Mario Bros.
 U*, I got this idea from [Nathaniel Bandy](https://www.youtube.com/channel/UCRwczJ_nk1t9IGHyHfHbXRQ)'s videos about *New Super Luigi U Backwards* on his *Backwards series* so I was thinking "Why not doing the same thing for nsmbu ?".
 By the way the mod *NSLU Backwards* was done by [MayroSMM](https://www.youtube.com/channel/UCumgUoIV9t2aGtaQXmwXIAg) so I got the inspiration from these both cool peoples!